 Stuart has more than 25 years of experience in corporate and commercial litigation, with experience ranging from investigation and discovery through motions practice, trials, and appeals.
 His strengths include written & oral advocacy, factual analysis, and case strategy development.
 He has argued before the Supreme, Superior, and Commonwealth courts of Pennsylvania.

 “I’ve had the benefit of a lot of great role models,” says Stuart.
-“I have an amazing father who practiced law for more than sixty years.
+“I had an amazing father who practiced law for more than sixty years.
 After college, I had the opportunity to work with brilliant lawyers who reinforced the belief that this career could bring favorable results and extraordinary intellectual stimulation, while feeding my constant desire to test and measure myself.”

 Stuart’s professional focus is in:

 - Commercial & Corporate Litigation